What is the itinerary for the day?

 Yes!
-If you would like to have the boat for just your group, you can hire the whole boat (on days that don’t already have bookings) for only $900.
-This can, in the end, save you lots of money if you have 4 or 5 paying adults and a couple of kids!
-Our vessel maximum of 6 can be discussed on a case by case basis in order to add one extra spot if there are only 4 adults and the rest of the group is kids.
-Grab some family friends and email us about whole boat charter at firstname.lastname@example.org .Back to Index
+If you would like to have the boat for just your group and your personalized itinerary, you can hire the whole boat (on days that don’t already have bookings) and potentially save lots of money.
+Grab some family and friends and email us about whole boat charter at email@example.com .Back to Index

 How many people can you take?

 prior to July 10 (or stage 3 covid restrictions being eased) we are capping numbers at 15.
 After July 10 2020 (or once stage 3 is in place) we will increase the maximum number of passengers to 30.
 We can discuss total number for whole boat charters.
 Please email firstname.lastname@example.org if you are interested in whole boat charter for your group.Back to Index

 Whats for lunch, and what if i’m a vego?

 Our on board cook will prepare snacks and lunch for all on board.
 There will be vegetarian and GF options, however if you have severe food allergies it is strongly suggested to bring your own food.
 Lunch will be ample, nutritious and delicious served fresh.
 Please respect the space of others when food is served, be patient, there will be plenty.Back to Index